Polyphase merge sort: Distribution for polyphase merge sort

 For everything to work out optimally, the last merge phase should have exactly one run on each input file.
 If any input file has more than one run, then another phase would be required.
 Consequently, the polyphase merge sort needs to be clever about the initial distribution of the input data's runs to the initial output files.
 For example, an input file with 13 runs would write 5 runs to file 1 and 8 runs to file 2.

 In practice, the input file will not have the exact number of runs needed for a perfect distribution.
 One way to deal with this is by padding the actual distribution with imaginary "dummy runs" to simulate an ideal run distribution.
 A dummy run behaves like a run with no records in it.
 Merging one or more dummy runs with one or more real runs just merges the real runs, and merging one or more dummy runs with no real runs results in a single dummy run.
 Another approach is to emulate dummy runs as needed during the merge operations.

 "Optimal" distribution algorithms require knowing the number of runs in advance.
 Otherwise, in the more common case where the number of runs is not known in advance, "near optimal" distribution algorithms are used.
 Some distribution algorithms include rearranging runs.
 If the number of runs is known in advance, only a partial distribution is needed before starting the merge phases.
 For example, consider the 3 file case, starting with n runs in File_1.
 Define Fi = Fi−1 + Fi−2 as the ith Fibonacci number.
 If n = Fi, then move Fi−2 runs to File_2, leaving Fi−1 runs remaining on File_1, a perfect run distribution.
 If Fi < n < Fi+1, move n−Fi runs to File_2 and Fi+1−n runs to File_3.
 The first merge iteration merges n−Fi runs from File_1 and File_2, appending the n−Fi merged runs to the Fi+1−n runs already moved to File_3.
 File_1 ends up with Fi−2 runs remaining, File_2 is emptied, and File_3 ends up with Fi−1 runs, again a perfect run distribution.
 For 4 or more files, the math is more complicated, but the concept is the same.

-Comparison versus ordinary merge sort
+Comparison versus balanced merge sort

-After the initial distribution, an ordinary merge sort using 4 files will sort 16 single record runs in 4 iterations of the entire dataset, moving a total of 64 records in order to sort the dataset after the initial distribution.
+After the initial distribution, a balanced merge sort using 4 files will sort 16 single record runs in 4 iterations of the entire dataset, moving a total of 64 records in order to sort the dataset after the initial distribution.
 A polyphase merge sort using 4 files will sort 17 single record runs in 4 iterations, but since each iteration but the last iteration only moves a fraction of the dataset, it only moves a total of 48 records in order to sort the dataset after the initial distribution.
-In this case, ordinary merge sort factor is 2.0, while polyphase overall factor is ≈2.73.
+In this case, balanced merge sort factor is 2.0, while polyphase overall factor is ≈2.73.

 To explain how the reduction factor is related to sort performance, the reduction factor equations are: